oishikm12/cpp-collection/README.md

   * [**Largest Binary Search Subtree**](datastructures/binarysearchtrees/largest_subBST.cpp) - Given a binary tree, task is to traverse it's nodes and find out the largest possible binary search tree as a subtree of it
   * [**Median of Tree**](datastructures/binarysearchtrees/median_tree.cpp) - Given a binary search tree, task is to find the median node in this tree
   * [**Nodes in a Range**](datastructures/binarysearchtrees/nodes_in_range.cpp) - Given a binary search tree, task is to find out the number of nodes lying between a given range(inclusive)
+* [**AVL Tree**](datastructures/avl_tree.cpp) - An AVL tree is a self-balancing Binary Search Tree where the difference between heights of left and right subtrees is not more than one for all nodes
+* [**Red Black Tree**](datastructures/red_black_tree.cpp) - A red-black tree is a kind of self-balancing binary search tree where each node has an extra bit, and that bit is often interpreted as the colour (red or black).
+Operations in RB Tree always occur in logarithmic time
 * [**Segment Tree**](datastructures/segment_tree.cpp) - A segment tree, also known as a statistic tree, is a tree data structure used for storing information about intervals, or segments.
 It allows querying which of the stored segments contain a given point
   * [**Lazy Propagation Segment Tree**](datastructures/lazy_segtree.cpp) - A lazy propagated segment tree, maintains a seperate tree tracking changes not yet implemented.
 These changes are reflected only on queries involving those nodes
+* [**Fenwick Tree**](datastructures/fenwick_tree.cpp) - A Fenwick tree or binary indexed tree is a data structure that can efficiently update elements and calculate prefix sums in a table of numbers
 * [**Heap**](datastructures/minmax_heap.cpp) - A Heap is a special Tree-based data structure in which the tree is a complete binary tree.
 Generally, Heaps can be either a Max Heap wherein the root of the tree is the maximal element, or a Min Heap where the root is minimal
   * [**Heap STL Implementation**](datastructures/minmax_heap_stl.cpp) - Min & Max Heap using the ``priority_queue`` in ``queue`` header provided by C++
   * [**Kth Min & Max**](datastructures/heaps/kth_min_max.cpp) - Given a list of numbers and certain values of `k`, the task is to find `kth` smallest and largest number in that list